sensingtheforest/sensingtheforest.github.io/src/exhibition.md

 ### Inclusivity statement

 *Your Sonic Forest* aims to be inclusive to all, ensuring a welcoming, safe, and respectful environment for each and every person to enjoy; everyone is welcome.
 This is a family-friendly and environmentally-friendly event.
-If the weather allows, there will be a trolley of ice cream next to the entrance of the exhibition.
+If the weather allows, there will be a trolley of ice cream from out the front of the cafe, near the entrance of the exhibition.

 <br />